cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology_2.rst

    or above it.
 Subscripts appear at or below the baseline, while superscripts are above.

 #.
-Co-Processor

-   A co-processor is a computer processor used to supplement the functions of CPU.
-Operations performed by the co-processor may be floating point arithmetic, graphics, signal processing, string processing, encryption or I/O Interfacing with peripheral devices.
-By offloading processor-intensive tasks from CPU, co-processors can accelerate system performance.
-Co-processors allow a line of computers to be customized, so that customers who do not need the extra performance don't need to pay for it.

-#.
 Rate limiting

    In computer networks, rate limiting is used to control the rate